Health Transparency Bill 2019

 12.45 pmMs SCANLONSupports

-Spoke in support of the bill, sharing her personal experience with her grandmother's dementia and aged care.
-Criticised the federal government for opposing transparency reporting.
+Spoke in strong support of the bill, citing personal experience with her grandmother's dementia care and the need for transparency and minimum staffing in aged-care facilities.

 The Palaszczuk government cannot and will not wait for the Commonwealth government to act.2019-11-27View Hansard